Concrete polishing 5 tips for company success

 This can eliminate many of the preliminary rounds of trial and error.
 Also, if there are faults in the concrete, like cracks, they should be fixed before grinding anything or give the advice to fix them to the customers.

 The end result is always as good as the groundwork behind it.
 Also, most of the time the finisher will get all the blame so it’s good to be sure that you’re working on a good surface.
-Customer satisfaction is a good seller and sometimes taking few extra steps to pay off.
+Customer satisfaction is a good seller and sometimes taking a few extra steps to pay off.

 Secondly, when you begin with your concrete polishing tools, start with very fine grit.
 Remember that the point of polishing is to get down to the cream, not the aggregate.
 Thus, if the cream of the concrete is a very thin layer, you do not want to use a very coarse grit and take off the entire layer and expose the aggregate.
 Instead, start fine and work your way toward a more suitable grit.

 The aggregate look is not for everyone and it should be made clear at the beginning what the customer is after.
-If it’s the marble look then the aggregates are a big failure and there will be complaints.
+If it’s the marble look, then the aggregates are a big failure and there will be complaints.

 A good service would fix that, but it’s like doing double the work where one time would have been enough.